the

 Rome Around

-Meet up with the group in the evening to watch the sunset from one of Rome's best vantage points before heading to our farewell dinner and drinks at one of the city's most beloved local trattorias.
-End the trip dancing the night away at one of Rome's outdoor discotecs.
+In the evening, meet up with the group to watch the sunset from one of Rome's best vantage points before heading to our farewell dinner and drinks at one of the city's most beloved local trattorias.
+Then, wrap things up the right way and dance the night away at one of Rome's outdoor discotecs.

 Day 8 - Rome